The Humane Society of the United States

 The Fund for Animals was founded in 1967 by prominent author and animal advocate Cleveland Amory.

-The Fund's historic victories have saved thousands of animals from cruelty and suffering.
+The Fund for Animals' historic victories have saved thousands of animals from cruelty and suffering.

-The Fund has won legal actions to protect endangered species and prevent inhumane hunting and trapping practices, and the organization is currently fighting for animals with the help of the Animal Protection Litigation section.
+The Fund for Animals has won legal actions to protect endangered species and prevent inhumane hunting and trapping practices, and the organization is currently fighting for animals with the help of the Animal Protection Litigation section.
 This group of full-time attorneys, law clerks, and pro bono law firms are defending animals in federal and state courts from cruelty and abuse.
-The Fund's current advocacy programs seek to protect wildlife from toxic lead poisoning, stop canned hunts, prevent the commercial trade in wildlife parts, and more.
+The Fund for Animals' current advocacy programs seek to protect wildlife from toxic lead poisoning, stop canned hunts, prevent the commercial trade in wildlife parts, and more.

-The Fund's direct animal care operations provide veterinary treatment for thousands of animals year-round, while training volunteers and supporting their local communities.
+The Fund for Animals' direct animal care operations provide veterinary treatment for thousands of animals year-round, while training volunteers and supporting their local communities.

 - The Fund for Animals Wildlife Center in Ramona, California, provides year-round rehabilitative and medical care to injured and orphaned wildlife and specializes in native predator species such as bobcats, coyotes, bears and eagles.
 The facility is also a safe home for some animals rescued from the pet trade who cannot be released to the wild.
 Our facility also assists the community with humane solutions to wildlife conflicts and works with 20 student interns each year preparing them for careers in wildlife conservation, biology and the veterinary field.